belle2/basf2/display/doc/index.rst

 |j/k            |Dolly (move camera along view axis)                         |
 +---------------+------------------------------------------------------------+

-The left side of the window shows two tabs: the Event Control tab visible after starting the display allows you to switch between events in the loaded file and shows event/run/experiment numbers.
-The Delay field and play/stop button allow you to automatically advance to the next event after the specified delay (in seconds).
+The left side of the window shows two tabs: the :gui-highlight-style:`Event Control` tab visible after starting the display allows you to switch between events in the loaded file and shows event/run/experiment numbers.
+The :gui-highlight-style:`Delay` field and play/stop button allow you to automatically advance to the next event after the specified delay (in seconds).

 .. figure:: event_tab.png
         :width: 100%
         :align: center

-        The Event control tab on the right-hand panel.
+        The :gui-highlight-style:`Event Control` tab on the left-hand panel.

-The Options box allows changing some of the options also available as module parameters at runtime.
+The :gui-highlight-style:`Options` box allows changing some of the options also available as module parameters at runtime.
 Most importantly, you can select which parts of an event should be shown: MC info, track candidates, and/or reconstructed tracks (and related objects).

-You can also save images of the currently active viewer (selected by clicking anywhere in it) using Save As....
+You can also save images of the currently active viewer (selected by clicking anywhere in it) using :gui-highlight-style:`Save As…`.
 Support for exporting vector graphics is fairly limited, most likely you should save them as .png files.
-The Save As (High-Res) ... button creates a bigger image should you require a higher quality (Specifying very high resolutions may crash your X server, 4000px should be fine).
-If you want to print them later, you should probably also change background colour using the 'dark/light colors' button.
+The :gui-highlight-style:`Save As (High-Res)…` button creates a high resolution image.
+(Specifying very high resolutions may crash your X server, 4000px should be fine).
+If you want to print them later, you should probably also change background colour using the :gui-highlight-style:`Dark/light colors` button.

 .. important::
-        We recommend saving as high-res if you intend to show these anywhere outside of the collaboration.
+        We recommend saving high resolution if you intend to show these anywhere outside of the collaboration.

-The Eve tab shows a tree representation of all objects displayed, including geometry and event data, as well as the different projections and viewers.
+The :gui-highlight-style:`Eve` tab shows a tree representation of all objects displayed, including geometry and event data, as well as the different projections and viewers.
 Every one of them can be enabled/disabled using the check box in front of the name, and many can also be changed.
 For example, the 'Viewers' can be modified to e.g. show only half of the detector (clipping) or save .gifs showing rotations.

 .. figure:: eve_tab.png
         :width: 100%
         :align: center

-        The Eve tab on the right-hand panel.
+        The :gui-highlight-style:`Eve` tab on the left-hand panel.

-It is often useful to disable the geometry if you want to look at some tracks in detail, which can be done by removing the check mark in front of Geometry scene.
-Conversely, you can also enable a more detailed geometry for the 3D view by enabling the Top node.
+It is often useful to disable the geometry if you want to look at some tracks in detail, which can be done by removing the check mark in front of 'Geometry scene'.
+Conversely, you can also enable a more detailed geometry for the 3D view by enabling the 'Top' node.
 For the track collections (called 'MCParticles' and 'Fitted tracks'), you can also control which sub-items to show using the provided p/pT sliders.
 For individual MCParticles/GFtracks, you can show additional information like its array index, p/pT, mother particles or pValue